mittons/awareness/Awareness.md

 - **Positive Engagement**: I actively support those I trust and care deeply for, as well as marginalized groups that remain largely invisible.
 My service is offered discreetly, without the desire for recognition or public acknowledgment.
 This commitment stems from a strong personal connection to their struggles and a willingness to serve quietly.
 - **Consensual Service**: My engagement is characterized by a deep sense of submission to those who earn my trust and respect.
 I offer my service as a conscious choice, embracing the opportunity to support and enhance the lives of others without seeking visibility.
 This form of service is not about gaining acknowledgment but about fulfilling a need where it is most deeply felt.
 - **Navigating Complex Dynamics**: In managing complex dynamics, I am neither vulnerable nor inexperienced.
 I choose to contribute silently where I can be most effective, working without credit to benefit those who truly deserve it.
 This approach is a deliberate, informed decision, allowing me to provide substantial support behind the scenes.
 For the right individuals or groups, I am fully prepared to extend my service, doing so with the full awareness that my contributions may never be publicly recognized.
+However, that said, I maintain a transparent, version-controlled record of my credentials—such as skills, knowledge, education, and personal development—so others can verify I am not “[in the dark](#the-physical-roof)” on, nor have a “[cloudy view](#the-conceptual-roof)” of, any [problems I address](#addressing-different-states-of-the-roof).

 ---